 At one point in one meeting, police were being criticised extensively.
 I got up and I admitted that, ‘Yes, we weren’t doing it properly, and that that’s what we’re here to talk about.’
 One of the major protagonists stopped and said, ‘Well, if we’re to be honest, none of us are doing it properly,’ which allowed a totally different discussion to emerge.”

 Leigh’s insights from leading this project have relevance for other seemingly intractable social problems.
 Seeing and understanding diverse perspectives – and understanding why people hold them – is crucial to transforming stuck systems.
 When dealing with situations where there is conflict and division, creating an environment of trust and openness enables people to have different conversations that lead to building a shared understanding of the problem – and a willingness to explore new thinking and solutions.

 Leigh Gassner and Colleen Magner, also a Director of Reos Partners, will be sharing their experiences in their work in the area of violence against women in an webinar on May 10th at 11am GMT.
-Register using the form in the sidebar.
+Register here.